liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-You should rename the constant `ADMIN_INSTANCES` to `PORTAL_INSTANCES` everywhere it is used.
+You should rename the constant `ADMIN_INSTANCE` to `PORTAL_INSTANCES` everywhere it is used.

 #### Why was this change made?

-The constant's old name was not accurate, since it originated from the old *Admin* portlet.
-Since Portal instances are now extracted to their own modules, the old name did not resemble its usage.
+This change was part of needed modifications to extract the Portal Instances portlet from the Admin portlet.
+The constant's old name was not accurate, since it originated from the old Admin portlet.
+Since the Portal Instances portlet is now extracted to its own module, the old name no longer resembles its usage.

 ---------------------------------------